Project Details

 Product Goals

-- Develop the CRM into a functional operational backbone
+- Develop the CRM into a functional tool

 - Design based on real festival planning workflows